Rwanda Gorilla Trek from Kigali to Volcanoes NP

 The gorilla groups vary in number from around 9 to 39 individuals and all currently have at least one silverback male.
 Of the seven groups, there are a couple that tend to be found on the saddle between Mount Sabyinyo and Mount Gahinga which is around a two hour walk from the park entrance.

 Whilst planning for the gorilla trekking Rwanda safari it is not possible to book a permit for a specific group, your chances of having a shorter walk are higher than going for gorilla trek in Uganda.
-Nothing is guaranteed though and you may find yourself tracking a group such as the Susa, first studied by Diane Fossey and often found on the slopes of Mount Visoke, a five hour hike away.
+Nothing is guaranteed though and you may find yourself tracking a group such as the Susa, first studied by Dian Fossey and often found on the slopes of Mount Bisoke, a five hour hike away.

 DAY 1: Transfer to Volcanoes National Park.
 [Approx. 3 hours’ drive]